moorepants/dissertation/delftbicycle.rst

      - 183
      - 26

-The experiments were carried out by two, male, average ability, riders of different age and build on the same bicycle.
+The experiments were carried out by two male, average ability riders of different age and build on the same bicycle.
 The saddle height was adjusted for each rider to ensure proper seating.
 The rider characteristics are given in :ref:`Table 2 <tabRiders>`.
 For both riders very similar results were found.